Open Source Community Partners

 The foundation uses Black Duck products to ensure the originality of committed code.
-Black Duck had developed an Eclipse plug-in for its Ohloh Code open source search engine.
+Black Duck had developed an Eclipse plug-in for its Open Hub Code Search engine.

 GENIVI is a non-profit industry alliance committed to driving the broad adoption of an In-Vehicle Infotainment (IVI) open-source development platform.
 The alliance aims to align requirements, deliver reference implementations, offer certification programs, and foster a vibrant open-source IVI community.

 Black Duck is an associate member of the GENIVI Alliance helping to provide open source compliance strategy, program development and training to Alliance members, which include top automakers and automotive software suppliers.

 The Linux Foundation is the non-profit consortium dedicated to fostering the growth of Linux.
 Founded in 2007, the Linux Foundation sponsors the work of Linux creator Linus Torvalds and is supported by leading Linux and open source companies and developers from around the world.